 For “Airport Extreme @ 0.5m” the WiFi base station was sitting on the side of my desk and the measurements were also taken at a distance of 0.5m.

-‘iMac idle’ is the EMF output of the iMac when WiFi and Bluetooth are both turned off, the computer is still on.
-Macbook idle and Mac-Mini idle are also low but I have not put them on the graph.
+‘iMac idle’ is the EMF output of the iMac when WiFi and Bluetooth are both turned off.
+The computer is still on.
+Macbook idle and Mac-Mini idle are just as low but I have not put them on the graph.

 ‘driving in car’ is the EMF inside our Toyota Corolla when the engine is running – for the sake of comparison.